7P/Pons–Winnecke: Orbit

-The comet nucleus is estimated at about 5.2 km in diameter.
+Physical characteristics

+The comet nucleus is estimated to be 5.2 km in diameter.
+Photometric measurements from the European Southern Observatory (ESO) reveals that the comet exhibited brightness variations, which imply that its rotation period is roughly between 6.8–9.5 hours.
+Dust production rate was measured to be less than 150 kg/s during its 2021 apparition.

 Proposed exploration

-The Jet Propulsion Laboratory proposed a flyby of the comet with a flight spare of Mariner 4 with the closest approach taking place in 1969.
-The probe was instead used for a Venus flyby as Mariner 5.
+The Jet Propulsion Laboratory proposed a flyby of the comet with a flight spare of Mariner 4 with the closest approach taking place in 1969 at a distance of 5000 km.
+However, the intrinsically faint comet's ephemeris was poorly defined at the time, making it difficult to track its position optically from the ground.
+The probe was instead used for a 1967 Venus flyby as Mariner 5.